ingewortel/celltrackR/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version we have:
+As requested, we have made the following changes in this version:

 * DESCRIPTION : Updated the Author section using the Authors@R field, declaring Maintainer, Authors and Contributors with their appropriate roles;